 * * *

-Expedition 400 will Reach the World!
-Click the link to watch videos, read field notes and journal entries, and immerse yourself and your students in the science of #EXP400.
+Through a special collaboration with Reach the World, Outreach Officers developed a series of student-friendly blogs and activities during the expedition.
+Click the link to watch videos, read field notes, journal entries, and immerse yourself and your students in the science of #EXP400.